| Disposition of Section 197 Intangibles

 reforestation expenses, report any gain as ordinary income up to the amortization

 you took.
 See chapter 3 of Publication 544 for more information.
+Investment credit.
+Amortizable reforestation costs qualify for the

 investment credit, whether or not they are amortized.
 See the instructions for Form 3468

+for information on the investment credit.
 How to make the choice.
 To choose to amortize qualifying

 reforestation costs, enter your deduction in Part VI of Form 4562 and attach a statement